 CGTC students should log in to the Student Portal with his/her network username and password; Click Forms > COVID Reporting and provide an electronic signature.
-The student's instructors and the College's Exposure Control Coordinator will be notified via email.
+The College's Exposure Control Coordinator will be notified via email.
 The student may be contacted for further information.